Pretty Little Chocolate-Covered Digestive Cookies

 I was glad to see that the dough also held its shape through baking.
 Since the cookies didn’t spread the details from the cookie cutters remained sharp and attractive.
 In fact I thought they turned out so pretty that I used only a little chocolate to enhance their appearance.
 I left the bees plain, added only dots to the center of the flowers and squiggles of chocolate to some of the rounds.

 On the other hand, I like chocolate!
 And since the recipe is for Chocolate-Covered Digestive Cookies I also coated quite a few of the rounds with a full layer of chocolate.
 To accomplish this, I melted dark chocolate chips in the microwave until smooth.
 Then I placed the melted chocolate in a Ziploc bag.
-After snipping off a lower corner of the bag, I piped the chocolate on top of the cookies and smoothed it across the top with a small spatula.
+After snipping off a lower corner of the bag, I piped the chocolate on top of the cookies and smoothed it with a small spatula.

 Chocolate-Covered Digestive Cookies